Phwatang/BPIR4-with-RM520NGLAA/README.md

 ## A Sour Note on RM520N-GLAP
 If step 1 of the guide seems to not work, you may have ended up purchasing a **RM520N-GLAP** instead of the **RM520N-GLAA**.
  - The AP version does not have USB communication support whereas the AA version does
- - Product listing for the modem is frequently abreviated to **RM520N-GL** so double the listing details for the variant
+ - Product listing for the modem is frequently abreviated to **RM520N-GL** so double-check the listing details for the variant

 I burnt a few days trying to get the AP version to work with no success.
 I eventually folded and purchased the AA version.